 Camping lovers frequent the spot, so you may find many tents and campers under the thick trees.

 If swimming makes you feel hungry, you will find countless tavernas offering fresh fish and traditional Greek dishes very close to the beach.

 Agia Anna, a beautiful beach in northern Evia

 Another extraordinary beach is that of Agia Anna.
-It is situated in northern Evia, less than a two hour-drive away from Chalkida.
+It is situated in northern Evia less than a two hour-drive away from Chalkida.

 Agia Anna Beach features long stretches of golden sandy beaches, and its deep blue waters attract countless tourists during the summer.
-There are many souvenir stores and tavernas around the beach as well.
+There are many souvenir stores and tavernas around the beach, as well.

-Major plus: Everyone parks their cars far away from the beach, so you feel as though you’re in a summer paradise without the crowds.
+A major asset is that everyone parks their cars far away from the beach, so you feel as though you’re in a summer paradise without the crowds.